Eagle Scout (Boy Scouts of the Philippines)

 Eagle Scout is the highest rank awarded to a Senior Scout in the Boy Scouts of the Philippines (BSP).
-To be awarded the rank, a Scout must lead in planning and doing two community service projects and earn a total of 23 merit badges consisting of 17 required merit badges and 2 specialist ratings (a specialist rating involves 3 related merit badges and a community service project).
+To be awarded the rank, a Scout must lead in planning and doing one or two community service projects and earn a total of 23 merit badges consisting of 17 required merit badges and 2 specialist ratings (a specialist rating involves 3 related merit badges and a community service project).
 After achieving the rank of Eagle, a Scout may earn an Anahaw award for earning 2 additional specialist ratings.

 The term Eagle Scout, Eagle, or Agila is used to refer to a person who was given the award.
 The award's name was derived from the Eagle Scout awarded by the Boy Scouts of America (BSA).
 From 1923 to 1936 (when the Philippines was a protectorate of the United States), the BSA administered the Boy Scouts program in the Philippines through the Philippine Council, BSA.
 According to the BSP's Diamond Jubilee Yearbook from 1936 to September 1996 there are 121,369 Scouts awarded the highest rank by the Boy Scouts of the Philippines.

 The BSP's highest rank went through a number of name and requirement changes through the years after the Philippines gained its independence from the United States of America.